 Our conservation campaigns have been successful, but with critically endangered habitat across the state still unprotected, our work is far from over.
 Our conservation efforts cannot succeed without the financial help of our supporters.
 In our future, as in our past, generous donations of time and money by special individuals will be the key to the success of NPA.

-For a confidential discussion about your will, please contact our Chief Executive Officer, Kevin Evans on 02 9299 0000.
+For a confidential discussion about your will, please contact our Chief Executive Officer, Alix Goodwin on 02 9299 0000.
 Your enquiry will be treated with the strictest confidence.
 By making NPA a beneficiary in your will you will enable our team to campaign to maintain and expand the beautiful network of NSW National Parks we enjoy so much today.

 Leaving a bequest